tingyu-kuo/Training-Course/README.md

-# Training-Course
+# Training-Course Homework
-## Training Course Homework
-The file name with 'ce' means using CrossEntropy loss, and with 'svm' means using SVM loss.
+## The file name with 'ce' means using CrossEntropy loss, and with 'svm' means using SVM loss.